SITE UNDER CONSTRUCTION

 To establish viable captive populations of rare and

-"Khamai" is an old Greek word meaning Chameleon which essentially means little lion.
+"Kinyonga" is a Swahili word meaning Chameleon which essentially means little lion.
 These

 completely harmless reptiles are feared by many inhabitants of Africa.
 This unreasonable fear also exists with snakes yet

 most snakes are themselves also totally harmless.
-The Khamai Reptile Centre has a dedicated
+The Kinyonga Reptile Centre has a dedicated

 team that works at saving reptiles by all means possible.
 We believe that education is a